 - Medium Choosing this option will lock out an end user from Internet access if he/she reaches the threshold limit set up for the gauge. - High Choosing this option will lock out an end user from network access if he/she reaches the threshold limit set up for the gauge. - 3.
-Specify the Duration (hours) of the end users' lockout: Unlimited, Half Hour, 1, 1-1/2 ...
-8.
+Specify the Duration (minutes) of the lockout (the default is "15" minutes), or click the "Unlimited" checkbox.